Chamfer

 Chamfers are frequently used in machining, carpentry, furniture, concrete formwork, mirrors, and to facilitate assembly of many mechanical engineering designs.

 Terminology

-In machining the word bevel is not used to refer to a chamfer.
-Machinists use chamfers to "ease" otherwise sharp edges, both for safety and to prevent damage to the edges.

-A chamfer may sometimes be regarded as a type of bevel, and the terms are often used interchangeably.
+In materials and manufacturing, a chamfer is used to "ease" otherwise sharp edges, both for safety and to prevent damage to the edges; it may also be a primarily decorative feature.
+In general terms it may be regarded as a type of bevel, and the terms are often used interchangeably.
+However, in machining, only the term "chamfer" is used for the specific technique, practice, and result.

-In furniture-making, a lark's tongue is a chamfer which ends short of a piece in a gradual outward curve, leaving the remainder of the edge as a right angle.
+In carpentry, a lark's tongue is a chamfer which ends short of the end of a piece in a gradual outward curve, leaving the remainder of the edge as a right angle.
 Chamfers may be formed in either inside or outside adjoining faces of an object or room.